harttle/liquidjs/CONTRIBUTING.md

     If you want to check the commit message without using the VS Code Source Control UI, you can run `echo "feat: my commit message" > npx commitlint` directly.

-  - Ensue `package-lock.json` is using the lockfile format version 1
+  - Ensure `package-lock.json` is using the lockfile format version 1

     This only applies if your change introduces new NPM dependencies.
     This package maintains compatibility with Node 14+ and the corresponding NPM